Looking To Measure Your Company’s Financial Health?

 Here, assets refer to resources that a business owns.
 Liabilities include anything that such business owes.
 Additionally, the owner’s equity signifies the capital invested by a company’s stakeholders.

 Furthermore, assets must always equal the sum of the owner’s equity and liabilities.
-This relationship is the basis of the accounting equation, which is calculated as below:
+This relationship is the basis of the accounting equation, which is calculated below:

 The Accounting Equation |